 When you have an agent whose sole loyalty is looking out for your interests, you are far more likely to have them really go to bat for you in negotiating a favorable deal.
 If I were no longer an agent but was buying a home, I would want there to be no doubt about my agent’s loyalties.
 I would also want them free to fully advocate for me and disclose anything they are able to discover throughout the process (and not be that boxer with one hand tied behind them).
 While there might be circumstances where I’d be tempted with dual agency, I personally would choose to have my own agent represent me as a buyer in most cases.
 The stakes are high in real estate, and I would want to know that I have someone in my corner looking out for me, and not looking out for the other side at the same time.

 However, Real estate is a dynamic field with no two deals that are exactly the same.
 Sometimes dual agency may be the most prudent course for you as a buyer to secure a particular property.
+Similar can be said for sellers as well – sometimes the listing agent is in an ideal position with a strong buyer.
 In those cases, my hope is that pros and cons of dual agency shared here will make you a more informed and savvy buyer, and that this guidance helps lead you to a successful outcome!

 If you or someone you know might be buying or selling real estate in San Diego, regardless of location or price point, please let me know.
 I can also assist in connecting buyers and sellers outside San Diego with outstanding Sotheby’s International Realty agents via our 800+ offices in over 60 countries.
 Please read my client reviews, and don’t hesitate to call, text or email me with any real estate questions or to schedule a no-obligation consultation.